NDB-91/Search-Engine/readme.md

     Interfaces are designed to be specific to the needs of the clients.

 - **Dependency Inversion Principle (DIP):**
     High-level modules do not depend on low-level modules; both depend on abstractions.
-For example: `ISearch`, `IIndex`, `ILoader`, etc...
+For example, `ISearch`, `IIndex`, and `ILoader`.

+This combination of **Layered Architecture** and **SOLID Principles** ensures that the project is modular, extensible, and easy to maintain.

 ### Design Pattern
 The following design patterns are used in this project: